-Yes, we have a quite a strong history of unemployment activism in Australia.
-I was actually quite surprised to read that it goes right back to the 1920s before we even had a welfare state.
-Even more recently there was a short-lived Unemployment Workers Union set up in the 1990s.
-This strong history of unemployment activism I think demonstrates both the need for Unemployment Unions in Australia, and the difficulties associated with keeping them active and strong.
+Yes, we have a quite a rich history of unemployment activism in Australia that goes right back to the 1920s (before we even had a welfare state).
+Even more recently there was a short-lived Unemployment Workers Union in the 1990s.
+This rich history of unemployment activism demonstrates both the need for Unemployment Unions in Australia, and the difficulties associated with keeping them active and strong.

-As some of the most vulnerable people in our society, the AUWU strongly believe that all unemployed people should be politically represented.
+As some of the most vulnerable people in our society, the AUWU strongly believes that all unemployed people should be politically represented.
 Right now, this is simply not the case.

 In a capitalist society like ours, people that are ‘economically unproductive’ – such as the elderly, Disabled and unemployed people – are always going to be easy targets for governments looking to cut their costs.

 However, that being said, it is more pressing now than ever before to establish a strong unemployment union in Australia.
 The moment that the government starts forcing the unemployed to do unpaid, largely unsupervised labour (as much as 25 hours a week) is the point where Unemployed people need to stand up for themselves and demand adequate protections.
 Not only that, but considering other attacks against unemployed people – most obviously the government’s plan to cut unemployed people under 30 from any benefit for 6 months, which effectively means the death of the welfare state as we know it – means that a strong organisation representing the needs of the unemployed is essential.
 Simply put, in the wake of all these attacks, the unemployed need a voice within Australian society so they can defend themselves.

 What are some of the major challenges/problems facing unemployed people and other Centrelink clients today?